sugarcrm-developers/school/README.md

 ![PHPUnit passed](images/phpunitpassed.png)

-If the build results are red, a variety of things could have caused the build to fail including a failing PHPUnit test.
+If the build failed, a variety of things could have caused the failure including a failing PHPUnit test.

 ![Red build](images/redbuild.png)